Zhitaow/code-demo/README.md

 ### Example: pattern discovery of solar fiber bursts in the radio spectrogram
 1. Download the files above to your directory.
-2. Change file_path to your directory
+2. In "testme.py", specify "file_path" variable corresponding to your directory
 3. Run wrap-up script: "testme.py"

 ### Tracing Result: